-(OTTAWA) May 24, 2017 – Today, Ottawa Community Housing Corporation (OCH), in partnership with the City of Ottawa and Conseil des écoles publiques de l’Est de l’Ontario (CEPEO), has announced a multi-million dollar innovative mixed use development project in Little Italy.
-Gladstone Village will offer mixed income housing, retail, commercial and green spaces, as well as an educational institution.
+(OTTAWA) May 24, 2017 – Today, Ottawa Community Housing Corporation (OCH), in partnership with the City of Ottawa and Conseil des écoles publiques de l’Est de l’Ontario (CEPEO), has announced a multi-million dollar innovative mixed-use development project in Little Italy.
+Gladstone Village will offer mixed-income housing, retail, commercial and green spaces, as well as an educational institution.

 The first phase of this project was unveiled today with the announcement of the purchase of 7.26 acres of land near Preston Street and Gladstone Avenue, along the Queensway Corridor.

-Faced with aging properties, with some up to 100 years old and the average age more than 45 years old, this is a pivotal step in renewing the portfolio with more energy efficient properties for residents, saving on utility and maintenance costs.
+Faced with ageing properties, with some up to 100 years old and the average age more than 45 years old, this is a pivotal step in renewing the portfolio with more energy efficient properties for residents, saving on utility and maintenance costs.

 Gladstone Village will be an integrated community hub that will help build strong, healthy and inclusive communities, as well as meet the need for social and affordable homes.

 This acquisition has been made possible through OCH’s strategic portfolio planning and financing approaches.
-This has involved leveraging the value of the corporation’s current assets, while committing to OCH ongoing and need capital repair program.
+This has involved leveraging the value of the corporation’s current assets while committing to OCH ongoing and need capital repair program.

 The first step in the new development was the purchase of the land for $7 million.
 Starting later this year, OCH will engage with the community, stakeholders and tenants for a thorough consultation, in line with City of Ottawa’s planning process.

 Gladstone Village will leverage the future light rail station (LRT) to provide easy access to public transit for tenants.

 The addition of an educational institution, built in partnership with the CEPEO, will contribute to the success of the project.
 It will ensure access to quality education and will be a leverage to building a positive society